List of The Dumping Ground characters: Kingsley Jackson

 Kingsley Jackson, portrayed by David Avery, made his first appearance on 18 January 2013 in series 1 of The Dumping Ground during the episode "S.O.S.".

 When Jody (Kia Pegg) moves back home to Kingsley, their mother Denise (Victoria Alcock) and brother Luke (James Bartlett), Gina visits Jody with Carmen (Amy-Leigh Hickman) and Tyler (Miles Butler-Houghton).
 When Gina, Carmen and Tyler leave, Denise and Kingsley don't want Jody's friends visiting.
 Jody runs away to The Dumping Ground, giving the others presents and Mike (Connor Byrne) arranges for Jody to stay the night and for their social worker, Rob (Neil Armstrong) to sort things out the following day.
-Kingsley and Denise arrive the following day to collect Jody and she reluctantly agrees to go back.
+Kingsley and Denise arrive the following day to collect Jody and she reluctantly agrees to return.
 Jody tells the others she needs the presents back as they belong to Kingsley, who has no idea she has got them.
 Carmen, Tyler, Tee (Mia McKenna-Bruce) and Lily (Jessie Williams) go to Jody's when Carmen is unable to get hold of Jody on a mobile she gave her.
 Carmen and Tyler sneak into the house and go to Jody's room, which is filled with stolen, expensive goods.
 When Kingsley arrives home, Carmen and Tyler hide in Jody's room and Kingsley is angry when he finds the door unlocked and Carmen's mobile phone, thinking it's Jody's and he locks Jody in her bedroom.
 Tee sends Elektra (Jessica Revell) a video of Tyler sending a Morse code for Gus (Noah Marullo) to work out.
 Gus works out they are saying "S.O.S".
-When Kingsley finds out Carmen and Tyler have been with Jody the whole time, he threatens them to stay quiet.
+When Kingsley learns that Carmen and Tyler have been with Jody the whole time, he threatens them to stay quiet.
 Gina arrives and she is angry with Denise for not protecting Jody and Jody returns for The Dumping Ground.